clyde2020/ML_Portfolio/Cassava_Leaf_Disease_Classification/README.md

 # Description
 This project database comes from Kaggle.
 The goal is to create a model which can identify the type of disease present on a Cassava leaf image.

 2 different methods were used to classify the images.
 The first method utilizes 5 pretrained models to obtain feature maps from each.
-Then this info is fed into a model for an accuracy of 97%.
+Then this info is fed into a model.

-The second method utilizes image flow_from_directory to feed images into a 6 CNN layer model for an accuracy of 92.7%.
+The second method utilizes image flow_from_directory to feed images into a 6 CNN layer model.

 Because of the inequality of images per label, we sample the data for each method so the numbers not so skewed.